 Discounts and package pricing

-At the consultation, there will be an extensive introduction to the procedure and careful evaluation of your candidacy for this treatment.
-If Cool Tone is right for you, we will curate a treatment plan tailored to your goals and budget., the client is
+At your consultation, there will be a detailed introduction to the procedure followed by a careful evaluation of your candidacy for this treatment.
+If Cool Tone is right for you, we will curate a treatment plan tailored to your goals and budget.

 COOLTONE RESULTS*